Pokémon Legends: Z-A: Story

-The device is activated one night, leading the player and Team MZ to the tower.
-Taunie/Urbain successfully reaches the device with AZ's Floette, but the device malfunctions and transforms the tower into a gigantic, metallic plant monster threatening to destroy the city.
-With the help of other trainers from the Z-A Royale, the player and Zygarde successfully defeat the monster by Mega Evolving Zygarde and destroying the device.
-AZ watches from Hotel Z as Ange is destroyed, before dying shortly after.
+Ange is activated one night, leading Team MZ to the tower.
+AZ's Floette and Taunie/Urbain attempt to shut off the device, but it malfunctions and transforms the tower into a gigantic monster threatening to destroy the city.
+With help from the trainers the player met in the Z-A Royale, the player reaches Zygarde in the debris, and they defeat the monster by Mega Evolving Zygarde and destroying the device.
+AZ watches from Hotel Z as Ange is destroyed, before dying shortly after from reaching the end of his extended lifespand.
 After Ange's destruction and AZ's burial, Taunie/Urbain and the player agree to use their wishes from the Z-A Royale to restart the competition as the Infinite Z-A Royale.